Studying abroad is not cheap, and having scholarships will potentially save you thousands of dollars.

 For example, a British Government scholarship (Chevening scholarship) requires applicants to have an IELTS score of at least 6.5, with a minimum of 5.5 in each skill of listening, speaking, reading, and writing.

-To have the certificate, you should take the foreign language exam beforehand, at least 3 to 6 months.
+You should take the foreign language exam beforehand, at least 3 to 6 months, to have the certificate.
 If you can’t meet the requirement, you can retake it, and you won’t miss the deadline.

 Participate in other activities